-334-8.2.2 Two or Less Sublot Test Results: In the event that two or less sublot test results are available for a LOT, Pay Factors will be determined based on the Small Quantity Pay Table.
-The Small Quantity Pay Table and Pay Factor calculations are determined in accordance with the instructions contained within the Department's Asphalt Plant Worksheet.
+334-8.2.2 Two or Less Sublot Test Results: In the event that two or less sublot test results are available for a LOT, Pay Factors will be determined based on Table 334-7, using the average of the accumulated deviations from the target value.
+(Deviations are absolute values with no plus or minus signs.)
+Use the 1-Test column when there is only one sublot test result and use the 2-Tests column when there are two sublots.